spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 </aside>

-## Research
+## Research & Development

 _Controlled by #TeamEthics_

-> TODO: read-aloud description

-- offices, labs, monitoring, fabrication, R&D, tunnel
-- Exits
-  - Hatch to Medical
-  - Hatch to Portal Chamber (guarded)
-  - Elevator (barricaded)
-  - Cargo Tunnel (guarded)

-TODO features of the area: light, ceiling, floors, walls, doors, sounds, smells

-R&D looks like any university science department.
-Long hallways with corkboards covered in printouts, whiteboards filled with formulas and notes, and many doorways opening to labs filled with harried-looking scientists and engineers doing work.
-Some unoccupied labs or offices are filled with sleeping guards and off-duty scientists, who clearly have nowhere else to sleep since R&D was blocked off from the rest of the station.
+> The walls of the R&D corridor are lined with corkboards filled with printouts, and whiteboards covered in formulas and notes.
+The doorways open onto labs filled with distracted scientists and engineers doing their best to continue their research.
+A few offices are occupied by sleeping guards and off-duty scientists.
+Security is heavy near the entrance to the Portal Chamber.

-### Corridor

-TODO
+A pair of guards man a checkpoint near the cargo tunnel entrance, and the elevator door has been blockaded on this side to prevent access.
+The doors at either end of the long semicircular hallway open onto Medical, and are locked, allowing access only to #TeamEthics.

 ### Portal Chamber

-- Controlled by #TeamEthics
-- dimensional portal, observation chamber, secure computer
-- Exits
-  - Hatch to Research (guarded)
+The Portal chamber might be the most heavily guarded spot on the station.
+The guards are particularly vigiliant since the recent #TeamRatings raid (when they abducted the characters), and they are unlikely to gain entrance without permission from the Professor.

+Inside is a large room dominated by the portal itself: a large metal circle bristling with sensors and mechanical connections.
+The portal is currently inactive, and the chamber itself unoccupied, by order of the Professor.

+When active, the center of the circle fills with a haze that emits a dull coppery light.
+The circle crackles with electricity, and through the haze a dim vision of the connected location is visible.

+Surrounding the portal are multiple workstations, all displaying readouts with data from the portal.
+A large computer is build into the primary console, used to control the portal.
+Attached to it is a secure drive containing the schematics and blueprints for the portal.
+The secure drive can be removed easily, but unless they have been told what to look for by the Pilot, the characters must make a successful DC 15 Intelligence (Investigation) check to identify it.

 ### Labs

-TODO
+The labs are filled with advanced equipment that the players can barely understand.
+There are no microscopes, bunsen burners, or bubbling flasks here.
+Instead, complex machinery and sensors are connected to computer workstations.
+Whirring fabricators have been put to use printing armor for guards.
+Caution signs warn of active lasers and toxic fumes.
+Safety equipment is abdundant, including fire extinguishers and eye wash stations.

 ### Offices

-TODO
+The offices are all shared by at least 3-4 researchers.
+Each office has several desks, laptops and tablet computers, bookshelves filled with complicated reference material the characters can't understand.
+Several whiteboards are covered with diagrams and formulas, sometimes with sticky notes reading "DO NOT ERASE!!!"

 ### Director of Research & Development's Office

-The Professor’s office is located down a side hallway, and has a nameplate with the name of the Mad Scientist listed as the head of the department.
+The Professor’s office has a sign with the name of the Mad Scientist listed as the head of the department.
 This has been crudely crossed out and a printed sign hung below with the Professor’s name instead.

-Professor’s office is lined with bookcases filled with obscure tomes and research, and a large standing desk that the Professor works from.
-There is a couch and several chairs in the room for meetings.
+Inside, the wall is lined with bookcases willed with both antique leather-bound tomes and more current periodicals and books.
+An ornate-looking wooden desk has been shoved into the corner and replaced with a simple standing desk that the Professor works from.
+There is a comfortable couch along one wall and several chairs for meetings.

+At any given time, the Professor is likely to be standing at their desk writing something, or sitting with their department heads discussing plans.

 ### The Professor